Richard Smith (American football coach)

 Richard Smith (born October 17, 1955) is an American football coach who is the linebackers coach for the Chicago Bears of the National Football League (NFL).
 He has been defensive coordinator for the Atlanta Falcons, as well as the Houston Texans and Miami Dolphins, and a linebacker coach for the Los Angeles Chargers, Las Vegas Raiders, and Indianapolis Colts.

 Coaching career

 Detroit Lions

 Smith was hired by the Detroit Lions in 2003 as an assistant head coach and linebackers coach.

 Miami Dolphins

 Smith was hired by the Miami Dolphins in 2005 as a defensive coordinator.

 Houston Texans

 Smith was hired by the Houston Texans in 2006 as a defensive coordinator.

 Carolina Panthers

-Smith was hired by the Carolina Panthers in February of 2009 as a linebackers coach.
+Smith was hired by the Carolina Panthers in February 2009 as a linebackers coach.

 Denver Broncos

 Smith was hired by the Denver Broncos on January 25, 2011.

 Atlanta Falcons

 When the Atlanta Falcons hired Smith on January 26, 2015, the Falcons were the worst-ranked defense in passing yards in 2014 prior to his arrival.
 He was fired by the Falcons after their defensive collapse in Super Bowl LI, with defensive leadership being taken over by head coach Dan Quinn midway through the season.